boldlink/terraform-aws-ecs/README.md

 For more detailed information on troubleshooting ALB health check failures, you can refer to this [Stack Overflow post](https://stackoverflow.com/questions/54503360/aws-ecs-error-task-failed-elb-health-checks-in-target-group).
 It provides additional insights and solutions to common issues related to ALB health checks.

+### AWS ECS Service Deployment Control
+This module supports AWS ECS Service Deployment Control where it provides the capability to trigger a new deployment for the ECS service, even without changes in the Terraform codebase.
+This feature ensures that the service is updated with the latest changes, even when using the same image tag instead of semantic versioning.

+### Use Case Scenarios:
+**Force Deployment:** When deploying an ECS service using the same image tag, triggering a new deployment forces the service to update with the latest changes.
+This is particularly useful when you want to ensure that the service is always running the latest version of the containerized application, regardless of the image tag.
+It eliminates the need for manually updating the tag or using semantic versioning for each deployment.

+- To take advantage of this feature, ensure the `var.force_new_deployment` variable is set to `true` in your Terraform configuration.
+For this example, this feature is enabled.
+Disable it by ensuring the `var.force_new_deployment` to `false`.

 ## Usage
 **NOTE**: These examples use the latest version of this module